jugnuarora/DataTalks-de-zoomcamp-project/README.md

-**If you are reviewing the commit ID 428a076, please refer to the issue opened for it.**

 ## Project Overview

 This project focuses on building an end-to-end data pipeline to analyze training course and enrollment data within the French market.
 The goal is to track course trends over time, understand enrollment patterns, and provide actionable insights through a dashboard.